-In Ottawa, local fertility centres often receive questions about whether an egg donation in Canada can affect a woman’s ability to have her own children in the future.
+In Ottawa, local fertility centres often receive questions about whether egg donation in Canada can affect a woman’s ability to have her own children in the future.
 This can be a serious concern for many women, and we are always willing to discuss it with anyone considering egg donation.
 Here is some information we discuss with young women considering this gift and concerned about how it may affect their future fertility.

 Is there a chance that donating eggs will accelerate my own egg supply depletion?